 The WordPress ecosystem is built on the PHP programming language.
-PHP is continuously being developed to improve security, make code execution faster and many other improvements.
+PHP is continuously being developed to improve security and make code execution faster among many other improvements.

 PHP End of Life

 At some point, a version of PHP will become obsolete which is referred to as the “end of life” of that version.
 This means that version of PHP will no longer receive any security fixes.

 Unfortunately, many websites are still running on outdated PHP versions.
 All these websites are at risk.

 According to WordPress statistics, 18.5% of WordPress sites are still running on PHP 5.6 or lower.
 Support for PHP 5.5 ended on December 2018.
 Another 34.7% of WordPress sites are running PHP 7.2, 7.1 and 7.0.
 Support for PHP 7.2 ended November 20,2020.
 That would make 53.2% of WordPress sites vulnerable to PHP exploits.

 Why are Majority of WordPress Sites Running Outdated Versions of PHP?

 Many users most likely don’t even know what PHP version they have since updating it is more complex than updating themes and plugins.
 Many non-technical WordPress users are wary of touching their hosting settings or cPanel.
 And for good reason. one wrong click on cPanel could cause your site to go down if you don’t know what you are doing.
 This seems to be the biggest barrier to adoption of newer PHP versions.